edgarcosta/crystalline_obstruction/README.rst

 =============

 This package computes an approximation the crystalline obstruction map on its space of Tate classes.
-With this gives rigorous upper bounds on the middle geometric Picard number of a given projective hypersurface or the geometric Picard number of Jacobian variety.
+This gives rigorous upper bounds on the middle geometric Picard number of a given projective hypersurface or the geometric Picard number of Jacobian variety.

-For more details see:
+For more details see ???

 To compute a p-adic approximation for the Frobenius matrix we rely on the libraries controlledreduction_, and hypellfrob_.
 At the moment we support: